millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 Note that ``if`` statements do not need to be followed by ``else`` statements.
-If an ``if`` statement is not followed by an ``else`` statement, and the condition contained in the ``if`` statement is ``False``, then the code won’t do anything:
+If an ``if`` statement is not followed by an ``else`` statement, and the condition contained in the ``if`` statement is ``False``, then the code won't do anything:

 .. code-block:: python